cuiIRISA/tensorflow-sagemaker-on-pycharm/README.md

    Default output format [None]: json
    ```

 3. Install [Docker](https://docs.docker.com/get-docker/) and your favorite local Python IDE.
 Here we use Pycharm.
-Make sure you have all required python libraries to run your code locally.
+Make sure that you have all required python libraries to run your code locally.
 Add SageMaker Python SDK to your local library.
 You can use pip install sagemaker (or create a virtual environment with venv for your project then install sagemaker within virtual environment).
 See the [documentation](https://sagemaker.readthedocs.io/en/stable/v2.html)

 ### Develop your ML algorithms on local computer